CivicTechFredericton/mealplanner/README.md

 It is recomended to perform the install and "getting started" steps for Docker Desktop before proceeding.

 Now that Docker is available, set up the environment for the composed applications.
 In the main project folder, where the `docker-compose.yaml` file is, create a file named `.env` and add two variables to it.
 These are a databse password and a token secret.
 Both should be treated like passwords and should be reasonably unique and random.
-This is and example (please don't use these passwords, crete your own):
+This is and example (please don't use these passwords, create your own):
 ```
 POSTGRES_PASSWORD=databasepassword
 JWT_SECRET=signingsecret